Tides of Pirates

 Hawksgate is the capital of the Empire of Tyrgard, and the largest and most populous city in the Core Isles, and likely in the world.
 As the beating heart of the only major superpower left on Persus, Hawksgate exerts a powerful influence over commerce, finance, culture, fashion, and entertainment throughout the Central Seafold, and even beyond.

 After a time, a family named Teraknian, descended from Kinspool’s lover, began to rule predominantly over the city as Lord Mayors, taking advice from the clergy of the Anarcha and the Ordinatus.
-In insert date, Orren Teraknian, the last of the lord mayors, began a reign of terror, and launched a persecution of the church of the Anarcha in the city.
-Orren was deposed soon after the city was conquered by the The Sea Princes of Telmer, and in fact his unpopular reign is largely to blame for dividing the people of Hawksgate, and opening it up to these so-called “liberators”.
-The Telmeric subjugation would last for a century, until the city rose up against the Sea Princes during the Telmeric Wars.
-The city is still recovering from its century-long domination and isolation.
+In insert date, Orren Teraknian, the last of the Lord Mayors, began a reign of terror, and launched a persecution of the church of the Anarcha in the city.
+Orren was deposed soon after by then-king of Tyrgard (who still ruled the island from Valenthas at this time) and the city was reaffirmed as a seat of royal power, a move which the Cult of the Ordinatus in particular assisted in facilitating.
+Orren’s unpopular reign is largely what drove the organization of the Dawn Council, and the eventual formation of the Empire.